There is a lot of info here — We’ve tried to answer all of the most commonly asked questions. Please read thru these prior to emailing your question.

 Q: What if I am from out of town and can’t make it on Wednesday for packet pick up?

 A: No problem.
-Goodie Bags may be picked up at the gate to Palo Duro Canyon on Friday, June 3rd 3:00 – 9:00 pm or Saturday June 4th 7:00 – 9:00 am.
+Goodie Bags may be picked up at the Mack Dick Pavilion at Palo Duro Canyon on Friday, May 31st 3:00 – 9:00 pm or Saturday, June 1st 7:00 – 9:00 am.
 Goodie Bags will not be available after Saturday.
 You can also choose to have your bag mailed to you when you register for a small fee or have someone else pick it up for you.

 Q: Will I have to pay to get into Palo Duro Canyon?